Engine technologies

 lower emissions

-potential for high fuel efficiency and lower pollutant emissions compared to conventional gasoline and diesel engines.
+The potential for higher fuel efficiency and lower pollutant emissions compared to many conventional gasoline and diesel engines.

 meet regulations

-TJI can assist automakers to meet their regulatory and policy obligations.
+TJI can assist automakers in meeting their regulatory and policy obligations.

 Mobile Carbon Capture